mvnye/F1-Qualifying-Analysis/ReadMe.md

 pipenv install
 ```

-4. Run the data pipeline:
+4. Navegate to the src folder and run the data pipeline:
 ```bash
 cd src
 python data_collection.py --years 2018 2019 2020 2021 2022 2023 2024